Milad-Bastami/Linux_codes/Git.md

 5. `git push`

 When  you open the  file containing conflict, `<<<<<HEAD` indicates the start of our version. `=====` indicates the end of our HEAD and start of the collaborators changes. `>>>>> sdf..` indicates the end of collaborator changes and *the different conflicting chunk*.
 There may be more than one chunk.
+Resolving merge conflicts accross multiple files may damage the code and prevent proper running.
+Any change need to be sanity checked after pulling and before resolving all changes. `merge  tools` like `meld` and `kdiff` can be used for side by side vizualization of the differences for more complicated merge conflicts.

+## More GitHub workflows: `forking` and `pull request`
+forking: creating a copy of someone else repository in you repository and cloning it to your local machine, making changes and making a pull request.
+Commits are monitors by leadeer and if appropriate incorporated into main repository.

+# working with past Commits
+## `git checkout`: getting file from the past
+- `git checkout -- <file>`: cheking out a file  to the HEAD (i.e. last commit) and erasing all uncommited changes. `--` indicates we are cheking out a file not a branch.
+- `git log --pretty=oneline --abbrev-commit -n 3` and checkout to a specific commit by `git checkout <commitID> -- <file>`

+## `git stash`: Stashing you  changes
+Stashing is a way of storing changes outside of commits history.
+Stashing is similar to checkingout with a difference that the messy changes we made to a repository can be stored and then restores the repository to HEAD.
+This is usefull whne you want to `pull` some changes or `branching`, but you recently added changes are not yet ready to be commited first.
+When we stash our working directory, the directory sets at the state of the last commit and is thefore clean.
+If frequently used, subcommands of slash may be useful: e.g. `git stash list` or `git stash apply`
+1. `git stash`: stashes the working directory
+2. `git stash pop`: reapply the changes.